 Capitalize on every moment for a learning lifestyle

 Moments are precious and we never get them back.
-When your 5-year-old asks about where the food goes, it’s easier to blow him off.
+When your five-year-old asks about where the food goes, it’s easier to blow him off.
 Trust me, I know.
 Parenting is exhausting.
 But in the end, the moments you take to satisfy their curiosity are the ones that matter the most.

 Be like Leslie and answer the question.
-Take an extra day and stop at the National Park or tour something you normally would have driven by.
+Take an extra day and stop at the national park or tour something you normally would have driven by.
 Make a day trip bucket list.
 Find people who want to go on field trips with you or just go yourself.
-By the way, yes I know this costs money.
+By the way, yes, I know this costs money.
 Don’t forget I’m a single mom!
 That’s why it’s so important to capitalize on the opportunities you do have.

 We ask for experiences as gifts instead of toys.
 I scrimp for museum passes and excursions because I know my kids will never lose or break those memories like they would a toy.
 It’s worth the extra effort to experience things first hand.
 Start small.
 Skip the amusement park or beach trip and marvel at how much your kids will enjoy the learning!

 I hate to admit it, but as parents, we are often the biggest problem when it comes to the way our kids think about school.
 Don’t let your “baggage” of bad experiences get in the way.
 Let it grow you.
 Use it to help your kids fall in love with the journey instead of dread it.
 Don’t make negative comments about subjects, learning, school, etc. Don’t count down the days until your next break or fraternize with friends about how glad you are it’s over.
 Kids hear this.
 And it molds them.

 I pray this post has encouraged you deeply as you journey to cultivate a learning lifestyle with your children.
 It’s tempting to look at a list like the one above and become all legalistic about putting it into practice.
 It’s also tempting to become overwhelmed at the very thought of it.
 Don’t let either of those extremes define you.